alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 - veterinary surgeon registered with the Royal College of Veterinary Surgeons (RCVS).
 - Home Office Project license holder

-[SME question: How do you apply for the Home Office Project licence?]
+[SME question: How do you apply for the Home Office project licence?]

 ###STCs